sinanozaydin/pide/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pide_rtd's documentation!
+Welcome to documentation for pide!
 ====================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    ../examples/notebooks/0_pide_general_tutorial.ipynb
+   0_pide_general_tutorial.ipynb

 Indices and tables
 ==================